Institute of Public Health (HIPH)

 The Institute of Public Health is part of the Medical School/Medical faculty which in turn is part of the University of Heidelberg.
 The Institute receives public core funding.
 However, more than half of our funds are competitively acquired for research and teaching activities.
 Our mission statement emphasizes our international perspective with a focus on low and middle income countries.

-Our mission is to contribute to the improvement of health through research, teaching and direct services (patient care, consulting) in developing countries and at home.
+Our mission is to contribute to the improvement of health through research and teaching in developing countries and at home.

 To fulfill this mission, we attach great importance to linking our activities in two ways: on the one hand, we want to make sure that our staff teaches, evaluates development projects in the health sector of low and middle income countries and participates in research so that their insight and experience from different activities are enhancing each other.
 As an example, research results are fed immediately into lectures; insights from policy evaluation help us in the design of our own research projects.